phetsims/geometric-optics/doc/implementation-notes.md

 ## Optic

 The sim supports two types of optic, with multiple shapes: lens (concave, convex) and mirror (concave, convex, flat).
-A single optic instance is used for each screen, and that instance supports all of the shapes.
+A single optic instance is used for each screen, shared by all scenes in the screen, and that instance supports all of the shapes.

 A relatively complex part of the optic model implementation is that it supports 2 focal-length models:
 * direct: focal length is settable, IOR is fixed, ROC is derived
 * indirect: ROC and IOR are settable, focal length is derived

-The user can switch between these focal-length models via radio buttons in the Options dialog.
+The user can switch between focal-length models via radio buttons in the Options dialog.

 The important classes are: